marshalltj/island-queue-bot/README.md

 >**Example**: `island open QZ04P 5`
 >>Creates a queue for the owner's island that users can visit with `<dodo code>` QZ04P and a `<queue size>` that allows 5 users on at once.
 >
+>**Arguments**:
+>- `<dodo code>`: The Dodo code user's can use to visit the island.
+>- `<queue size>`: The number of users allowed on an island at a time (default 3).
+>
 >**Restrictions**:
 >- This command must be sent to the bot in a Direct Message.
 >
 >**Description**:
 >
->Opens the Island Queue to allow users to join it and visit the owner's Island.
-Upon successful opening, a message is broadcast to the Server's configured channels.
+>Opens an island queue to allow users to join it and visit the owner's island.
+Upon successful opening, a message is broadcast to the server's configured channels.
 If no `<queue size>` is provided a default of 3 is set.

 ### Close
 >**Usage**: `!island close <island id (Optional/Admin Only)>`